stevencch99/stevencch99.github.io/_posts/2021-01-21-how-to-install-docker-on-ubuntu-20-04.md

   sudo groupadd docker
   ```

-- Add the connected user "\$USER" to the docker group.
-Change the user name to match your preferred user if you do not want to use your current user:
+- Add the currently connected user `$USER` to the docker group.
+Or change the user name to match your preferred user if you do not want to use your current user:

   ```bash
    sudo gpasswd -a $USER docker
   ```

+  > [gpasswd](https://man7.org/linux/man-pages/man1/gpasswd.1.html): The gpasswd command is used to administer `/etc/group`, and `/etc/gshadow`.

 - To activate the changes to groups: